parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset GeomInput.solidinput.InputType  SolidFile

-This is a list of the names of the geometries defined by the geometry input.
+*list* **GeomInput.\ *geom_input_name*.GeomNames** no default This is a list of the names of the geometries defined by the geometry input.
 For a geometry input type of Box, the list should contain a single geometry name.
 For the SolidFile geometry type this should contain a list with the same number of gemetries as were defined using GMS.
 The order of geometries in the SolidFile should match the names.
 For IndicatorField types you need to specify the value in the input field which matches the name using GeomInput.\ *geom_input_name*.Value.
-Example Useage:

 .. container:: list